What is Vishing and How To Protect Yourself?

 In the digital age, we’re all too familiar with the pesky spam emails trying to steal our information.
 But have you ever heard of vishing?
 If you haven’t, it’s time to sit up and take notice.
 This form of scam is gaining popularity among cybercriminals due to its effectiveness.

-According to a report by Truecaller (a caller ID and spam blocker app), more than 59 million Americans fell victim to phishing scams in 2021 alone.
-This translates to roughly $59.4 million in losses with an average loss of $502 per victim.
+According to a report by Truecaller (a caller ID and spam blocker app), more than 56.2 million Americans fell victim to phishing scams in 2023 alone.
+Totally $25.4 billion in losses with an average loss of $452 per victim.
 That’s a significant amount of money and all the more reason to be aware of vishing.
-(The above math needs to be checked 😜)
+US Spam & Scam Report for 2023 from trucaller

 In this quick guide, we’ll explain what vishing is, how it works, and the steps you can take to protect yourself.
 So let’s jump right in!